os-assignments/os-assignments.github.io/versions/v1/content/_index.md

 This webpage and all assignments have been created by [Karl Marklund][km] at the [Department of information technology][it], [Uppsala university][uu].
-The original version of the `mutex.c` assignment was contributed by [Nikos Nikoleris][nn] when he worked as TA on the courses during his time as a PhD student.
+The original version of the [Mutual exclusion][mutex] assignment was contributed by [Nikos Nikoleris][nn] when he worked as TA on the courses during his time as a PhD student.

 [km]: https://www.katalog.uu.se/profile/?id=N2-482
 [nn]: https://www.arm.ecs.soton.ac.uk/people/dr-nikos-nikoleris/
+[mutex]: threads-and-synchronization/mutex/